Music Publishing vs Distribution (Full Breakdown)

 when done right, music publishing companies and the music distributor will send you the money ASAP.

-Even if your song is played in a TV show, record labels and indie artists can find the song's composition copyright.
+Even if your song is played in a TV show, record labels, and Indie artists can find the song's composition copyright.

 Bonus: Synch Licensing with your Local PRO